 - Fresh Basil – Added just before blending for a slightly sweet flavor as roasting basil can remove some of its flavor.

-Are you ready for find out how to make the low-effort, high-reward soup of your dreams?
+Are you ready to find out how to make the low-effort, high-reward soup of your dreams?

-- Allow to cool for 10 minutes, then add to a blender along with fresh basil, cream, and vegetable stock.
+- Allow to cool for 10 minutes, then add to a blender along with fresh basil, red chili flakes, cream, and vegetable stock.
 Blend on high until smooth.
 Taste and adjust seasoning with salt and pepper, if necessary.
+If you prefer a thinner soup, add more stock.
+Enjoy!

 What to Serve with Roasted Red Pepper and Tomato Soup

 This recipe serves about three people.
-If you find yourself with leftovers, ladle completely cooled soup into refrigerator-safe containers and store in the refrigerator for up to 5 days.
+If you find yourself with leftovers, ladle completely cooled soup into an airtight container and store it in the refrigerator for up to 5 days.

-Are you loving this easy roasted red pepper and tomato soup, too?
+There’s a reason this recipe is loved by all!
 Leave a comment below and share your love for this recipe on Instagram and Pinterest.
 We love to see you get down in the kitchen.
-Happy eating!
+Thank you for supporting Whisper of Yum and happy eating!

 Roasted Red Pepper and Tomato Soup